oligray/aws_gaming/README.md

 ## Technical Details

-- Built with Python and Pygame
+- Built with Python and Pygame-CE
 - 60 FPS gameplay
 - 800x600 resolution
 - Object-oriented design with separate classes for Player, Enemies, Platforms, and Rainbows